 Mr. Walden continues his commitment to public service through various activities.
 He is a member of the Board of Directors of the City Bar Fund, the Fund for Modern Courts, the Board of Visitors of Temple University Beasley School of Law, and the Eastern District Association.
 He is a member of the Criminal Justice Council of the New York City Bar.
 He serves on the Public Service Committee of the Federal Bar Council and on the Criminal Justice Advisory Board for the NYCDL.

-As a member of Gibson Dunn’s firm-wide pro bono committee and the New York Chair for pro bono legal services, Mr. Walden has led an extensive array of pro bono cases.
+As a member of Gibson Dunn’s firm-wide pro bono committee and the former New York Chair for pro bono legal services, Mr. Walden has led an extensive array of pro bono cases.
 In the immigration area, Mr. Walden has represented individuals and advocacy groups to fight against deportation of legal aliens for minor drug offenses, culminating in United States v.
 Carachuri-Rosendo, in which the Supreme Court recognized strict limits on the government’s ability to deport for such offenses.

 Mr. Walden also participates in a wide array of pro bono cases against various federal, state, and city agencies for legal and regulatory violations.
 Representing private plaintiffs, elected officials, community groups, and advocacy organizations, Mr. Walden’s cases sought to force governmental agencies to: